Soszust40/Useful-Code-Collection/README.md

 ### Folder Tunnel (JavaScript)

-Run this in CMD to create a folder tunnel allowing applications to still location folders moved to different drives.
+Run this in CMD to create a folder tunnel allowing applications to use folders moved to different drives.
 <br />